 - Bleeding disorders

-If you have hypertension or cardiac issues, you must consult your doctor before applying any kind of heat therapy.
+If you have hypertension or cardiac issues, consult your doctor before resorting to any kind of heat therapy.

-Please follow these tips in order to ensure safe and beneficial use of heat therapy for your condition:
+Follow these tips to ensure the safe, beneficial use of heat therapy:

-- Heat therapy must not be applied for more than 20 minutes until and unless suggested by your therapist or doctor.
+- AVOID applying heat therapy for more than 20 minutes at a time unless directed to do so by your doctor or therapist.